NicolBolas/Proposal-Ideas/Stateless Subobjects.md

 As such, constructing one member subobject begins its lifetime.
 Constructing a second begins its lifetime.
 This leaves you with two objects of the same type in the same location of memory.

-### Only stateless types can lose identity

-This is effectively a combination of the first and third ideas.

-As currently presented here, a type declared `stateless` has very few differences from a type that is empty.
-The primary difference is that, if it is used to declare a subobject, then that declaration will implicitly be `stateless`.

-However, we can add certain features, based on the fact that the writer of the class declared it to be `stateless`.
-By declaring the class as such, we can define that the user has declared that the class *itself* lacks unique identity.
-As such, the user has entered into a contract that makes it clear that two subobjects of the same containing object refer to the same object.

-Thus, we apply the third idea, but only to types which the user has explicitly blessed as such.

-For all empty-but-not-stateless types, we apply the first rule.
-If we declare a `stateless` subobjects for a type that is empty-but-not-stateless, compilation will fail if that type could alias with another instance of itself elsewhere within that object, recursively up the subobject hierarchy.

-### Only stateless types can be stateless subojbects.
+### Only stateless types can be stateless subobjects

-With this solution, we use the assumption implicit in the previous idea (that if you declare a type to be `stateless`, then you are saying that your code will not rely on it having unique identity).
-And we simply say that a subobject can only be declared stateless if its type is explicitly declared stateless.
+With this solution, we make the assumption that, if a user declares that a type is `stateless`, then they are making a strong claim about this type.
+Namely that losing identity is perfectly valid, that it is reasonable for two objects of the same type to have the same address and live in the same memory.

+So we solve the problem by only permitting stateless subobjects of types that are themselves declared stateless.
+That way, we know that the user expects such types to alias.
+This also means that stateless types can only have subobjects of other stateless types (lest they be able to lose identity as well).

 This solves the unique identity problem by forcing the user to explicitly specify when it is OK to lose unique identity.
 However, it fails to solve the general problem of people using EBO as a means for having a stateless subobject.
-They will continue to do so, as the set of `stateless` declared objects will always be smaller than the set of empty types that qualify for EBO.
+They will continue to do so, as the set of `stateless` declared objects will always be smaller than the set of PST types that qualify for EBO.

+### Explicitly forbid the problem cases

+The unique identity problem arises because two stateless subobjects of the same type exist within the same containing type.
+So we can simply forbid that.
+This is a special case rule, very similar to the one that prevents types from being standard layout if their first NSDM is the same type as one of their empty base classes.

+We declare that an object which has a stateless subobject that can alias with another instance of that type is il-formed.
+This would be recursive, up the subobject containment hierarchy.
+That's the general idea, but the current rule takes note of the fact that a stateless object cannot alias with other objects of its type if it is contained in the exact same object declaration.

+### Only stateless types can lose identity

+This is effectively a combination of the prior two ideas ideas.
+The design in this paper uses this solution, as defined by the [unique identity rule](#unique_rule).

+For all PST-but-not-stateless types, we apply a rule that forbids possible unique identity violations.
+However, if the type is declared `stateless`, then we know that the writer of the type has deliberately chosen to accept that the type lacks identity, so we permit them to be used without restriction.

+The current unique identity rule is quite conservative, leaving out situations where stateless subobjects cannot alias:

+	struct empty {};
+	struct alpha {stateless empty e;};
+	struct beta {stateless empty e;};

+	struct first
+	{
+		alpha a;
+		alpha b;	//Legal
+		beta c;		//Not legal.
+	};

+# Potential issues

 ## The Unknown